Years ago when homeschooling was relatively new, we didn’t have to worry much about choosing homeschool programs. Only a handful of them existed!

 If you’re wondering which homeschool programs are best for your family, consider these seven tips from area homeschool veterans:

 1. What is the program’s mission and vision?

 It’s critically important to consider the homeschool programs’ values, teaching philosophies, overall history, and any statements of faith (if applicable).

 Since many families choose to homeschool for faith-based or even values-based reasons, it stands to reason that your homeschool program should share those same values or (at least) not oppose them.

 2. How much parental involvement are the homeschool programs looking for?

-For people new to the whole idea of homeschool programs, co-ops, and other “homeschool enrichment groups,” here’s a little terminology to consider:
+For people new to the whole idea of homeschool programs, co-operatives (or co-ops), and other “homeschool enrichment groups,” here’s a little terminology to consider: